 In this how-to, we will walk through how to write test cases for calculator in software testing.
 Many applications use calculations and calculator test cases can be a pretty common interview question.
 Some examples of applications include purchasing on eCommerce websites, calculating how much money is owed to a worker, and putting satellites into space.
 As a result, creating test cases for calculator in software testing applies to a fresher tester.
-Follow along with this how-to and finish your application’s first test case by creating your account in our free test case management tool.
+Follow along with this how-to and finish your application’s first test case by creating your account in our test case management tool.
 Before starting our test case, we need to define the Acceptance Criteria.

 What are the Acceptance Criteria for Scientific Calculator?

 As discussed in our requirements post, we must have functional requirements.
 So let’s go ahead and define them as such:

 Description: “Taking Ubuntu Linux’s calculator must be able to perform basic mathematical calculations.”

 Abbreviated Acceptance Criteria:

 - Validate the calculator can subtract numbers.